DiCITS/MasterDatCom/README.md

 Do you use Linux or Mac?
 Fine!, nothing to do: use a Terminal (shell)

-### Log in betatum ugr server with your credentials
+### Log in betatun ugr server with your credentials

 ```
 ssh manuparra@betatun...